C3Imaging/whisper_child_asr/README.md

-# Experimental analysis using Whisper large scale supervision to improve the child ASR.
+# Adaptation of Whisper models to child speech recognition

 ## Abstract